-Υ ear First Practice Minimum Practice Days 50% Rule Date Regular Season Contest Limit End Season 2 023-24 November 13 15 December 25 10 + Jamboree February 24 2 024-25 November 11 15 December 30 10 + Jamboree February 22
+Year First Practice Minimum Practice Days 50% Rule Date Regular Season Contest Limit End Season 2023-24 November 13 15 December 25 10 + Jamboree February 24 2024-25 November 11 15 December 30 10 + Jamboree February 22

 - 40.2.0 JAMBOREE A gymnastics jamboree is an abbreviated contest in which each participant is limited to competing in two (2) events.
 A jamboree could be held after eight (8) practices have been completed.
 A gymnastics jamboree must be conducted within the first four (4) weeks of the season.
 All general jamboree rules also apply.
-Please refer to general jamboree rules. - 40.3.0 TEAM DEFINITION A team must be comprised of no less than five (5) individuals in order to be classified as a team. - 40.4.0 RULE BOOK The WIAA rule book for gymnastics shall apply to all competitions.
+Please refer to general jamboree rules. - 40.3.0 TEAM DEFINITION A team must be comprised of no less than five (5) individuals in order to be classified as a team.